 Yes.
 If there is a change of ownership, the new owner must apply for a Sponsorship Licence to continue employing migrant workers, if you do not already have a Sponsorship Licence.

 There are fees payable to the Home Office which depend on how large your organisation is.
 You will pay a Licence application fee, and in some cases an Immigration Skills Charge.
 You will pay every time you issue a Certificate of Sponsorship.
-It is possible that you may decide to pay for the Tier 2 Migrant Visa fee for your employee also.
+It is possible that you may decide to pay for the Skilled Worker Visa fee for your employee also.
 It mounts up.
 We can advise on the cost so you can decide if it is worth it.

 Yes, it does not matter how small your organisation, you must get a Licence.
 You must make sure the job is at the right qualification and salary level.
-If it is not a Shortage Occupation job, be prepared to demonstrate that you have tried to find someone who is already legally in the UK.
+But remember, that Licence enables you to employ more overseas workers if you need them.

 A Mackman Group collaboration - market research by Mackman Research | website design by Mackman